 Ever since the Covid-19 pandemic hit us in 2020, life has been different.
 It has been an exceedingly tenuous time for budding designers to make sense of the future of spatial design due to the lasting effects of the pandemic.

-We now live in a world where we have to learn how to live as one human race and see similarities in each other to adapt, survive and thrive under the circumstances of the new normal.
+As the world progressively recovers from the Covid-19 pandemic, we now realise we live in a world that is more connected than ever.
+We have had to learn how to live as one human race and see similarities in each other to adapt, survive and thrive under the circumstances of the new normal.

-The World may be huge and have differences in nationality, language, beliefs and culture, but there has always only been one race, the human race.
-Regardless of colour, ethnicity and culture, designers should learn to collaborate and converge using the universal design language and our expertise to build a future for the next generation.
+The world may be huge and have differences in nationality, language, beliefs and culture, but there has always only been one race, the human race.

+Regardless of colour, ethnicity and culture, designers

+should learn to collaborate and converge using the universal design language and our expertise to build a future for the next generation.

-The role of a designer of tomorrow reaches new heights.
+The role of a designer of tomorrow is reaching new heights.
 As a result, designers have to consider many factors that will determine the longevity and suitability of their work and how it can help people weather through thick and thin.

-By embracing the concept of convergence, you are to be more open-minded and keener to know the latest trends and needs in your community and communicate that to the World.
-And you are ultimately providing a scalable solution for your peers in regions with similar challenges.
+By embracing the concept of convergence, you are to be more open-minded and keener to know the latest trends and needs in your community and communicate that to the world.
+You are ultimately providing a scalable solution for your peers in regions with similar challenges.